Attention CHOP clinicians: patient education should be printed and assigned via EPIC's Teaching Library.

 Feeding Your Baby - Independent Sitter

-These instructions are for caregivers of Children's Hospital of Philadelphia (CHOP) infant patients that can sit without help to learn about feeding and nutrition.
+These instructions are for caregivers of infants who can sit without help.
+They explain how to feed your baby and support their nutrition.

 Important information feeding independent sitters: